-Bath was en fete for the Diamond Jubilee, and the Highgrove shop was doing a roaring trade.
+The city of Bath was en fete for the Queen’s Diamond Jubilee, and the Highgrove Shop was doing a roaring trade.
 People were queuing outside the famous Roman Baths and Pump Room.
 (When you visit, just be warned – the water tastes … well, let’s just say that it must do you good!)
-The glorious Cathedral nearby has been recently renovated and in the square opposite a young woman in a red coat serenaded shoppers with operatic arias.
+Glorious Bath Cathedral nearby had been recently renovated and in the square opposite a young woman in a red coat serenaded shoppers with operatic arias.

 The city attracts pilgrims of one of our most famous writers and a visit to the Jane Austen Centre, just up the road from where she actually lived, was at the top of my list.
 A guide gave us a brief history of the author, with special reference to her time in Bath – it seems she was NOT keen the city considering it rather shallow and concerned with frippery things!
 We wandered round the charming little exhibition exploring Jane’s life, family, homes and society goings-on in Bath.
 Then it was a really excellent lunch in the tea room at the top of the house.